Lady Mary Pelham (1816 ship): In Australia

 Lloyd's Register for 1836 showed Lady Mary Pelham with R. Ross, master, the South Australian Company as owner, and with trade London–Australia.
 She had undergone a large repair in 1830.

 George Fife Angas chartered Lady Mary Pelham.
 She left Portsmouth for Adelaide 30 March 1836 under Captain Robert Ross, and was the third of the fleet to leave.
 Her only full fare-paying passengers were Cornelius Birdseye and Mrs Birdseye.
 There were also five assisted emigrants, several of whom were also working as crew members.
 Her first mate, James Doine Thompson, died at sea.
 She arrived at Nepean Bay (Kangaroo Island) on 30 July.
 One source states that she had 29 passengers, all adults.

 Lady Mary Pelham sailed from South Australia to Hobart to fit-out for a whaling voyage, arriving there 25 September.
 She departed Hobart under Captain Ross on 15 October 1836 for the South Sea Fishery.
 She cruised among the Solomon Islands and was reported at Carteret Harbour, New Ireland, where she spoke the US whaler Mechanic.
 In April 1837 she arrived Sourabaya in a leaky state, the crew "in a state of almost mutiny owing, it is said, to the conduct of the captain."
 Only a small amount of whale oil had been taken and it was decided to convert the cruise to a trading voyage.
 Accordingly she took aboard 2,000 bags of sugar and departed for Sydney, arriving there 2 May 1838.

 S.G.
 Henty & Co. of Portland, Victoria, purchased her and refitted her in Hobart Town as a whaler.
 As a whaler under the Hentys, her first captain was John Mills, followed in 1841 by John Harper, then in 1844 by William Dutton (1811–1878), sometimes referred to as "William Pelham Dutton".
 Dutton killed 100 whales in his career, the last being in 1866, and is considered one of the founders of Portland.
-He gave up command of Lady Mary Pelham in 1847 to Rosevear; Henty sold her that same year.
+In all, the vessel made 7 whaling voyages between 1836 and 1845.
+Dutton gave up command of Lady Mary Pelham in 1847 to Rosevear; Henty sold her that same year.
 She underwent repairs in Launceston and put in the charge of Captain Thomas Wing.